CoenBecker/VAR_Analysis_Code_Files/README.md

 **Instructions**

+- **Important note**: the VAR_Analysis_Scrapers file sometimes fails to collect the data on rankings due to an apparent irregular bug in line :
-- All code files are ready to run and require only built-in Python packages such as Pandas, Numpy, BeautifulSoup, Seaborn, Scipy.stats, Statsmodels.
+- All code files are ready to run and require only basic Python packages such as Pandas, Numpy, BeautifulSoup, Seaborn, Scipy.stats, Statsmodels.
+However, in some versions of Python and/or depending on code editor the packages 'requests', 'pandas', and 'beautifulsoup4' must first be installed.
+All three can be installed by running the command 'pip install ' followed by the package name as written here from the command line, which does require that pip itself is installed.
 - All four code files contain code that needs to read and write files to and from a specified directory.
 Running the code will automatically prompt the setting of this directory, but care must be taken that a correct and safe directory is set.
 - Code in the scraper files can be manually adjusted to get a different selection of leagues and seasons from the sources, provided these are available and appropriately specified.
 - A word of warning: While the code can in principle be adjusted to different needs and, for example, applied to a different sample and different variables, the proper execution of the (subsequent) code files may be contingent on the preservation of the original parameters.
 Any changes in code in one place may require adjustment in other places as well.